-If you are retired under an ordinary disability retirement, you are subject to the earnings limit until your reach age 62.
-If you are under age 62 and you are reemployed by any employer that participates in the SRPS, you need to be aware of your earnings limitation.
+If you are retired under an ordinary disability retirement, you are subject to the earnings limit until your reach age 62 (for member enrolled before July 1, 2011) or age 65 (for members enrolled on or after July 1, 2011).
+If you are under age 62 or 65 and you are reemployed by any employer that participates in the SRPS, you need to be aware of your earnings limitation.

-For an ordinary disability retiree, the earnings limit is the difference between your Average Final Compensation at retirement plus \$5,000 and your annualized Basic Allowance.
+For an ordinary disability retiree, the earnings limit is the difference between your Average Final Compensation at retirement plus \$5,000\ and your annualized Basic Allowance.

-Average Final Compensation + \$5,000 - annualized Basic Allowance = Annual Earnings Limitation
+Average Final Compensation + \$5,000\ - annualized Basic Allowance = Annual Earnings Limitation

-This \$5,000 amount may be adjusted each year to reflect changes in the Consumer Price Index.
+\ This \$5,000 amount may be adjusted each year to reflect changes in the Consumer Price Index.